-Red Line Description of behaviour Action to be taken Red Line Truancy 5 behaviour points given automatically To be issued when a student has been found to have deliberately truanted internally within the school day The Red Line Truancy is recorded on ClassCharts by SLT/PYL On the first occurrence the student is placed in reflect for that lesson and receives a 60-minute correction.
+Red Line Description of behaviour Action to be taken Red Line Truancy To be issued when a student has been found to have deliberately truanted internally within the school day The Red Line Truancy is recorded on ClassCharts by SLT/PYL 5 behaviour points given automatically On the first occurrence the student is placed in reflect for that lesson and receives a 60-minute correction.
 If the student is caught truanting twice in one day they remain in reflect and still complete the 60 minute correction.

 Red Line Serious 5 behaviour points given automatically To be issued for the following: Outright refusal to follow an instruction from a member of staff, despite being given time to reflect and/or correct the named behaviour.
 This can and should be used at any point in the school day where a student is refusing to follow the school's expectations and standards of acceptable behaviour.
 Refusal to hand over a mobile phone when asked to.
 Any form of bullying or threatening behaviour.
+Harmful sexual behaviours which include- contact and non-contact behaviours.
+Online and offline behaviours (including technology assisted behaviours, and group, gang and/or peer influenced behaviours.
+Sexual harassment which includes- sexual comments, sexual 'jokes' or 'taunting' physical behaviour and online sexual harassment.
+Vandalism.
+Theft.
+Fighting or assault.
+Smoking/vaping.
+Racist, sexist, homophobic or discriminatory behaviour (considering protected characteristics).
+Possession of any prohibited items.
+Direct use of offensive language towards a student or member of staff.
 The Red Line Serious is recorded on ClassCharts by any member of staff.
 The student is told that this has been recorded.
 SLT triage all Red Line Serious at the end of the school day and students are given an internal suspension the following day.
-It maybe felt that a RLS warrants more than an internal suspension and therefore maybe triaged as
+It maybe felt that a RLS warrants more than an internal suspension and therefore maybe triaged as an external suspension and referred to the Headteacher.
+Such RLS' will be dealt with as quickly as possible by SLT and not always left to the end of the day triage.
+Students and parents are informed by phone call/letter/email and text the night of the RLS.
+The student will work in the reflect room the following day with a 60 min correction.